sabinecelina/Reality_Capture/_posts/2024-12-20-examples_radiance_fields.md

 ## KIRI Engine – 3D Gaussian Splatting with Advanced Mesh Conversion

-KIRI Engine offers 3DGS along with a **Mesh 2.0 pipeline**, improving the conversion of Gaussian splats into detailed meshes.
+The KIRI Engine app offers 3DGS along with a **Mesh 2.0 pipeline**, improving the conversion of Gaussian splats into detailed meshes.
 This update enhances handling of reflective and transparent materials using advanced normal prediction and reflection removal techniques.

 ### Key Features
 - Export options: Supports **OBJ, PLY, GLTF** for meshes and `.ply` for Gaussian Splats.